 Bear in mind, please, that I’m not saying these quasi-boasts are false.
 Very often they are not.
 (Though they tend to be poorly-directed).
 The problem with complaint is that it becomes a go-to, feel-good tool, and displaces more important uses of mind.
 Uses like actually solving problems.

-Ultimately, the culture of complain treats circumstances as fate and absolves us from all responsibility for improving ourselves and our families.
+Ultimately, the culture of complaint treats circumstances as fate and absolves us from all responsibility for improving ourselves and our families.

 I’m quite sure you can see how this undermines any plan for making our spouses better.